mikependon/RepoDB.NET/pages/cachers/fieldcache.md

 #### Use-Cases

-You only use this class if you would like to get the references of the class properties (as fields) specially when composing a SQL statement or would like to lists it.
+You should use this class if you would like to get the references of the class properties (as fields) specially when composing a SQL statement or would like to lists it.

 #### How to Use?